 Through the course of years, ministry focus has been defined and expanded, refined and modified.
 But the key components have remained.
 Our strategy is to assist a church MOBILIZE the cross-cultural "parts" of their Body; assist a church, mission agency or college TRAIN the cross-cultural team, both the GOERS and the SENDERS; and to NETWORK that church and team with a ministry asking for help.

 Thereby, Emmaus Road International is also a "come along side" ministry.
 No one "joins" Emmaus Road.
 Rather, we come along side your church, agency, or college to provide the resources the Lord has given us that you can use to ignite, develop, and expand your involvement in cross-cultural ministry.

-These resources have developed in five categories:
+These resources have developed in four categories:

 The scope of our ministry allows us to work with any individual or group proclaiming the all-inclusive ("whosoever will may come"), all-exclusive ("no one comes to the Father but by Me") Gospel message.